microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/group-list-transitivememberof.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-groups-and-administrative-units-that-the-group-is-a-transitive-member-of"></a>Exemplo 1: Obter grupos e unidades administrativas de que o grupo é um membro transitivo
+### <a name="example-1-get-groups-and-administrative-units-that-the-group-is-a-transitive-member-of"></a>Exemplo 1: Obter grupos e unidades administrativas das qual o grupo é um membro transitivo

 #### <a name="request"></a>Solicitação